Kay Warren (author)

 Kay Warren (born Elizabeth Kay Lewis; February 9, 1954) is an American author, international speaker, Bible teacher and mental health advocate.
 She is the co-founder of the sixth-largest evangelical megachurch in the United States, Saddleback Church.
 Her ministry is headquartered in Lake Forest, California.

-Early life and education
+Personal life

 Warren was born in San Diego, California, to Reverend B. LaVern and Bobbie Lewis.
-She attended California Baptist College in Riverside, California and earned a Bachelor of Arts degree from California State University, Los Angeles in 1976.
+She attended California Baptist College in Riverside, California, and earned a Bachelor of Arts degree from California State University, Los Angeles in 1976.

-Warren married Rick Warren on June 21, 1975, and has three children: daughter Amy Warren Hilliker (born 1979), son Joshua Warren (born 1981), and son Matthew Warren (1985–2013).
+Warren married Rick Warren on June 21, 1975, and has three children:

 Ministry

 Saddleback Church launched with seven people as a Bible study group in 1980.
 During that same year, the first service took place in a high school gymnasium on Easter Sunday.
 In 2017 the church attendance was 22,000 people.